trangphuongw/trangphuongw/README.md

 # Hi there

 I'm Trang Le.
-Welcome to my GitHub, where I showcase my data analytics skills through my personal projects
+Welcome to my GitHub, where I showcase my data analytics skills through my personal projects.
+You can see the detail project belowed in the pinned section.

 ## 🚀 About me